ACS Award in Chromatography

 Sponsored by Supelco

-Much of Dorsey's research has focused on expanding the understanding and usefulness of RPLC.
-He argued that retention arises from a partitioning mechanism, not from adsorption, and proved the importance of entropy in the partitioning process.
-This understanding of retention processes led to the discovery of a new procedure that reduced equilibration times in gradient elution RPLC by up to 75%.
-For biological applications, he developed new stationary phases that allow a thermodynamically accurate estimate of bioavailability, leading to the use of RPLC to mimic biological partitioning.
+"Dr. Ramsey's work is characterized by his great creativity and originality, the elegance and economy of his experimental design, and his obvious care and thoroughness in obtaining and analyzing data," says James W. Jorgenson, a chemistry professor at the University of North Carolina, Chapel Hill.

-In addition to research, Dorsey makes important contributions to the literature as an editor of the Journal of Chromatography A. From 1990 to 1998, he led the preparation of the biennial reviews of high-performance liquid chromatography published by Analytical Chemistry.
-His favorite way to contribute to the scientific community has been by guiding his graduate students; so far he has graduated 52 Ph.D.s.
-"I'm very proud of that number.
-My grad students have been a great source of fun and joy in my life.
-I'm very proud of them," Dorsey says.
-His students will have a bright future, he believes.
-"The world is complex; Mother Nature still has an awful lot of secrets that she's not let us on to.
-Separation science is very necessary."
+Next up, Ramsey is attempting to develop lab-on-a-chip technology that can sequence an entire genome from a single strand of DNA, part of a National Institutes of Health program to reduce the cost of sequencing an entire human genome from approximately $10 million to less than $1,000.
+Ramsey is also involved in developing bedside cancer diagnostics that would sidestep tests that require 10 mL of blood and a two-week-long wait, in favor of finger pinpricks and a 30-minute pause.

-The award address will be presented before the Division of Analytical Chemistry.-Melody Voith
+The award address will be presented before the Division of Analytical Chemistry.—Sarah Everts

 Join the conversation